Millennium Complex: Cinema

 The building, located at 151 Union Street, was built as the Gaumont Palace cinema.
 It was designed by architect William Henry Watkins of Bristol, who worked on more than 300 cinemas across the country.
 Built in the art deco style it held 1,460 seats in the stalls and 790 in the circle.
 The Gaumont Palace was formally opened on 16 November 1931 by the Mayor of Plymouth, Alderman George Dymond, and the member of parliament for Plymouth Sutton Lady Nancy Astor.
 The first film shown was the comedy thriller The Ghost Train.

 The cinema was renamed as the Gaumont in 1937.
 It operated throughout the Plymouth Blitz in the Second World War, except for a brief closure in March and April 1941, at the peak of the German bombing.
 The cinema closed for remodelling in December 1961.
 It reopened in September 1962 as the Top Rank Entertainment Centre.
 The stalls were covered over and converted into a dance hall named the Majestic.
 The circle was converted into a smaller cinema, operated by Odeon, with a 1,043 capacity.
 The existing Odeon cinema in the city was closed two days before the new cinema in the Top Rank Entertainment Centre was opened.
 The complex closed in April 1980.

 Night club

-The building was converted into a roller disco and reopened in December 1980.
+The building was converted into a roller disco and amusement arcade, reopening in December 1980.

-This also closed and the space converted to the Boulevard night club in 1987.
+This also closed and the space converted to a night club and live music venue in 1987, soon becoming a rave venue in March 1990.
 As a night club it had a capacity of around 1,800.
-It operated under a number of names including Club Oz, The Warehouse, The Millennium, Monroe’s, Blondz and Studio.
+Inside it had four respective clubs: Club Oz (also known as The Warehouse) in the main hall, Monroe’s (or later Blondz), the Studio and Sgt.
+Pepper's.
 The Ramones and Talking Heads played there in 1977.

+During its time as a rave club, many local and national companies such as Wasp Factory, Alpha, Essense, Cultural Vibes, Dance Planet and Scream organised and hosted nights there every weekend.
+DJs such as Carl Cox, Judge Jules, The Ragga Twins, Dave Pearse, Sasha, Grooverider, Boy George have played there.
+It was one of the busiest and successful rave nightclubs in the South West, bringing up to 2,500 people on Friday and Saturday nights from across Plymouth, Cornwall and Devon, way beyond its legal capacity.

+In September 1998, it was closed as a rave club and bought by Luminar, turning it into The Millennium and The Boulevard clubs until its closure in 2004.

+The building's rave history was also part of a 2025 short documentary W: A Return to Oz, directed by local filmmaker Daniel Howard-Baker.